xertz1/object_detection/README.md

 # object_detection
-# To run this code you will need a yolo.cfg file and a yolov3.weights
+# To run this code you will need both yolo.cfg and yolov3.weights.